lqbz220/arenaOA/README.md

 ------
 ## Instruction:
 You need to set up a Node development environment to run this code.
-Follow the link to install Node.js and Node Package Manager (npm) on your operating system: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment
+The link explains how to install Node.js and Node Package Manager (npm) on your operating system: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment

-Clone the repo
+Clone the repo to your local machine:
 ```
 $ git clone git@github.com:lqbz220/arenaOA.git
 ```
-To run solution1 and generate csv:
+To run solution1 and generate results in csv:
 ```
 $ node solution1.js
 ```

-To run bruteForce solution and generate csv:
+To run bruteForce solution and generate results in csv:
 ```
 $ node bruteForce.js
 ```